SanderGielisse/Mythan/README.md

 Please note, this library uses the NEAT algorithm, not the HyperNEAT algorithm.

 # Examples
 So far, I've made two examples, which you can find in the /src/examples folder.
+They are described below.

 Car
 =========